loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 The downloads were at least being cached again: a partial victory.
 Cache mounts fixed the downloading problem, but they did not fix the underlying issue.
 The commands were still being run every time.

-*   **What cache mounts fixed**: The time spent downloading packages for apt, npm, and Swift.
+- **What cache mounts fixed**: The time spent downloading packages for apt, npm, and Swift.
 This saved over a minute.
-*   **What cache mounts cannot fix**: The time spent installing the apt packages (about 35 seconds) and compiling the Swift code (about 80 seconds).
+- **What cache mounts cannot fix**: The time spent installing the apt packages (about 35 seconds) and compiling the Swift code (about 80 seconds).

 Only a functioning layer cache can skip these steps entirely.
 Cache mounts make the repeated steps faster, but they cannot eliminate them.

 ## Conclusion

-The root problem is clear: as long as Coolify injects changing build arguments, Docker’s layer cache cannot function.
-Cache mounts soften the pain, but they can’t skip installation or compilation.
+The root problem is clear: as long as Coolify injects changing build arguments, Docker's layer cache cannot function.
+Cache mounts soften the pain, but they can't skip installation or compilation.
 For that, we need the layer cache back.

 If your Coolify builds are slow:

 1.  **Implement cache mounts** for your package managers.
 This will at least prevent re-downloading dependencies on every build.
 2.  **Upvote [issue #7040](https://github.com/coollabsio/coolify/issues/7040)** so this can be fixed upstream.

-Until Coolify stops injecting ever-changing build arguments, fast Docker builds remain out of reach, but with cache mounts, at least they don’t have to be painfully slow.
+Until Coolify stops injecting ever-changing build arguments, fast Docker builds remain out of reach, but with cache mounts, at least they don't have to be painfully slow.

-> **Update December 1, 2025**: I’m happy to report that Coolify has fixed the issue by no longer automatically injecting the changing arguments.
+> **Update December 1, 2025**: I'm happy to report that Coolify has fixed the issue by no longer automatically injecting the changing arguments.
 Update to v4.0.0-beta.450 or later and enjoy fast builds again.